 order the parties to confer and set a deadline for the parties to file a joint report and proposed scheduling order as described in this rule.

 Duty to Confer.
-If the court orders the parties to confer, the parties must discuss all the following:
+If the court orders the parties to confer, the parties must discuss the following:

 agreements that could aid in the just, speedy, and inexpensive resolution of the case, including resolution by means other than litigation;

-anticipated disclosures concerning witnesses, including the number of fact witnesses, whether they intend to use expert witnesses, and how much deposition testimony will be necessary;
+anticipated disclosures concerning witnesses, including the number of fact witnesses, whether the parties intend to use expert witnesses, and how much deposition testimony will be necessary;

 anticipated disclosures of documents, including any issues already known to them concerning electronically stored information; and